Enfoid/statuspage/README.md

 ## Claude Sonnet 4.6 was used to deploy
 i could not be arsed to figure out how this works (i'm a Digitalocean Apps guy)

-using Cloudflare workers for this specific application comes with the financial advantage of $0/Month.
+using Cloudflare workers for this specific application comes with the **financial advantage of $0/Month**.

 As long you stay below the limits, where the only true limit to worry about is the CPU time, long waiting times and large monitor count can cause some hangups, wich will lead to long CPU times. the batching fixed most of it, so you should be good for about 50+ Monitors.

-An example page can be found under [https://status.defunct.stream](https://status.defunct.stream)
+Another example page can be found under [https://status.defunct.stream](https://status.defunct.stream)

 ## Summary
 Internal uptime/status tracker that runs entirely on Cloudflare Workers (public status page +